pseale/hunt-the-wumpus-ruby-console/README.md

 * Guard and its limitations (and how no one seems to notice or care)
 * RSpec "expect" syntax, which I have made peace with, despite being an inferior end-user experience to the "should" syntax

-Specifcations pasted from RSpec output
+Specifications pasted from RSpec output
 --------------------------------------

 Approaching a wumpus armed